-1.8 Do members continue to be covered if they are absent from work?
+1.7 Do members continue to be covered if they are absent from work?

-In many circumstances, cover continues while a member is absent from work.
+In many circumstance, cover can continue while a member is absent from work.

-- 1.8.1 In the event of a member being absent from work due to ill health they will continue to be covered until they reach the age at which cover ceases. - 1.8.2 If a member is absent due to maternity, paternity or adoption leave cover will continue whilst they are still considered an employee. - 1.8.3 If they are absent from work for any other reason cover will cease after three years. - 1.8.4 If a member is on a fixed term contract, then regardless of the reason for absence, cover during periods of temporary absence will not continue beyond the end of the contract in force at the date the member was first absent.
+- 1.7.1 In the event of a member being absent from work due to ill health they will continue to be covered until they reach the age at which cover ceases. - 1.7.2 If a member is absent due to maternity, paternity or adoption leave cover will continue whilst they are still considered an employee. - 1.7.3 If they are absent from work for any other reason cover will cease after three years. - 1.7.4 If a member is beyond the age cover ceases and still being covered (see 'extended cover' section below) their cover during periods of temporary absence will be until age 70 if absence is due to ill health and for up to twelve months if absence is due to any other reason. - 1.7.5 If a member is on a fixed term contract, then regardless of the reason for absence, cover during periods of temporary absence will not continue beyond the end of the contract in force at the date the member was first absent.

-- 1.8.5 For members who are workers engaged through zero hour contracts cover during periods of temporary absence due to ill health will cease on the earlier of - a) the end of the zero hour contract in force when the member was first absent - b) when the zero hour contract is terminated - c) three years from the start of the ill health - 1.8.6 If a member is beyond the age cover ceases and still being covered (see 'extended cover' section below) their cover during periods of temporary absence will be until age 70 if due to ill health and for up to twelve months if absence is due to any other reason.
+- 1.7.6 For members who are workers engaged through zero hour contracts cover during periods of temporary absence due to ill health will cease on the earlier of - a) the end of the zero hour contract - b) when the zero hour contract is terminated - c) three years from the start of the ill health.